-So what's "extreme geography"?
 Think of places like the highest city in the U.S., the lowest lake, the largest county – basically anything with an "est" in it.
-I do computer mapping for a living and in my spare time, I love visiting "est" places for fun.
-And I'm taking an 8-month break from work so I can do just that.
+That's extreme geography.
+I do computer mapping for a living and in my spare time, I love visiting "est" places for fun, and I'm taking an 8-month break from work so I can do just that.
 By the way, feel free to check out my travels and adventures from 2001-2012 on my companion website, www.DelsJourney.com.

-So here's a quick summary of my current trip: I worked in Qatar, a small country in the Middle East, for three years doing mapping work and returned to my hometown, Portland, Oregon, in March 2016.
-After getting a new truck (see below), I spent two months in Portland getting ready for my trip.
+Here's a quick summary of my trip: I worked in Qatar, a small country in the Middle East, for three years doing computer mapping and returned to my hometown, Portland, Oregon, in March 2016.
+After buying a new 4WD Toyota pickup truck, I spent two months getting ready for my trip.

 Above: Here's me and my Toyota truck (with the XT GEOG license plate) near Lake City, Colorado in July.
 Look familiar?
 Take a look at the last picture in the slideshow at the top of this page.
 Back in 1986, when I worked as a BLM ranger in Lake City, I took that shot at this same location.

 After a busy 10,000-mile September, driving from Colorado to the East Coast, I'm currently in Connecticut and will soon head down to the Southeast.
 I plan to spend the winter in warm-and-sunny Florida before resuming my trip in March and gradually making my way back to Oregon.